If you’re planning to undertake construction work on a shared boundary with your neighbour, you might need a party wall agreement.

-It’s a legal document that outlines the responsibilities and rights of both parties involved in the construction process.
+When embarking on construction near a shared boundary, a party wall agreement may be necessary.
+This legal document delineates the responsibilities and rights of all parties involved in the construction process.

 A Party Wall Notice is a legal document that you must serve on your neighbouring property owner(s) before starting any construction work that may affect the shared wall(s), boundary or structure.
 The notice should include details of the proposed work, the expected start date and the duration of the work.
 The purpose of the notice is to inform your neighbour(s) of the work you intend to carry out and to give them the opportunity to appoint a surveyor to protect their interests.